achintya-official/achintya-official/README.md

 ## 🌟 About Me

-🔧 A **dynamic Engineer Professional and Leader** passionate about pushing the frontiers of innovation across:
+🔧 A **dynamic Engineering Professional and Leader** passionate about pushing the frontiers of innovation across:

 - 🤖 **Artificial Intelligence & Machine Learning**
 - 🧠 **Extended Reality (AR/VR/MR)**